sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/20.png)

-The new UI supports groups just liek the old one.
+The new UI supports groups just like the old one.

 ## Forced Programs and Folders

 ![](../Media/Migration/21.png)

-Force programs and Folders are also merged into one tab.
+Forced programs and Folders are also merged into one tab ('Program Control', sub tab 'Force* Programs').

 ## Lingering Programs & Leader Programs

 ![](../Media/Migration/22.png)

-Program stop behavioure are also merged into one tab.
+Program stop behavioures are also merged into one tab.

 ## File Migration

 ![](../Media/Migration/23.png)

-File Migration options have been integrated into the File Option sub tab of the General tab
+File Migration options have been integrated into the File Options sub tab of the General Options tab

 ## Internet Access

 ![](../Media/Migration/24.png)

-Sandboxie plus can not only use the old method of blockign internet access but also use the Window Filtering Platform (WFP) instead, which provides better compatybility.
+Sandboxie plus can not only use the old method of blocking internet access but also use the Windows Filtering Platform (WFP) instead, which provides better compatibility.

 ## Network Access

 ![](../Media/Migration/25.png)

-Aditionally using the WFP facility a full per box firewall can be configured.
+Aditionally using the WFP facility a full per box firewall can be configured (tab 'Internet Restrictions' --> sub tab 'Network Firewall Rules').

 ## Start/Run Access